- Home

 From indulgent weekend-style breakfasts like pancakes and French toast to quick and simple egg dishes, there are many ways you can use your air fryer to cook up a storm in the morning.

-Not only is cooking in an air fryer quicker and cheaper than oven or stove-top cooking, it usually means there’s less washing up to tackle too!
+Not only is cooking in an air fryer quicker and cheaper than oven or stove-top cooking, it usually means less washing up to tackle, too.

-For more breakfast inspiration, you might like to have a read of our article; 9 healthy breakfast ideas to kickstart your day.
-If you’re interested in purchasing an air fryer but aren’t sure which model is right for you, check out our guide to 13 best air fryers 2024.
+For more breakfast inspiration, check out our article: 9 healthy breakfast ideas to kickstart your day.
+If you’re interested in purchasing an air fryer but aren’t sure which model to choose, check out our guide: 10 of the best air fryers for 2026.

-Do you have an air fryer – and if so, do you use it to make breakfast?
+Do you have an air fryer – and, if so, do you use it to make breakfast?
 Are you tempted to make any of the recipes above?
-We’d love to hear about your culinary experiences, so please leave us a comment below.
+We’d love to hear about your culinary experiences in the comments below.